Integrations — JupyterLab

 Cleanup

-helm uninstall <release> -n <namespace>
+helm uninstall <RELEASE_NAME> -n <NAMESPACE>

-kubectl delete configmap tdp-jupyter-spark-integration -n <namespace>
+kubectl delete configmap <RELEASE_NAME>-spark-integration -n <NAMESPACE>